shub-coder/Auto-complete-system/README.md

  How can I call you?

 The Natural Language Processing Model used here is based on probability.
 Language model assigns the probability to a sequence of words, in a way that more "likely" sequences receive higher scores.
-While a variety of language models have been developed, this assignment uses N-grams, a simple but powerful method for language modeling.
+While a variety of language models have been developed, this project uses N-grams, a simple but powerful method for language modeling.

 N-grams are also used in machine translation and speech recognition.